The Artifice System – an overview

 The 6BM can:

-- be used to help structure thinking systematically about different kinds of influence and deception, and the effects they achieve
+• be used to help systematic thinking about different kinds of deception activities, and the effects they achieve

-- provide a structure for analysing a target and discovering opportunities for influencing and deceiving them
+• provide a structure for analysing a target and discovering opportunities for deceiving them

-- support the measurement of the effectiveness of your influence or deception course of action
+• support the conception of measures to determine the effectiveness of your deception course of action

-- support a counter-deception critiquing process that aids the detection of deception used by an adversary against us.
+• support a counter-deception critiquing process that helps you learn from the deceptions used by others.

 Artifice Deception Gambits